riganti/dotvvm-docs/Pages/concepts/viewmodels/testing-viewmodels.md

 # Testing viewmodels

 One of the benefits of using the MVVM patterns is that the viewmodels are testable.
-Because the viewmodel doesn't have any dependencies on the user interface components, it is very easy to test.
+Because the viewmodel doesn't have any dependencies on the user interface components, it can be tested without the need to launch the browser.

-You can just create an instance of the viewmodel class, set its property values, call a method and verify that the results are correct.
+You can just create an instance of the viewmodel class, set its property values, call a method, and verify that the results are correct.

-In the following example, you can see how easily the viewmodel can be tested.

 ```CSHARP
 [TestMethod]